-Figure 31 shows quite clearly the tendency for the weight of the Gupta gold dinār to rise from one king to the next.
-In this paper, we also have seen some evidence that this weight also probably rose over time within each king's reign; this is not visible in the diagram because the coins, except for those of Candragupta III, are arranged more or less randomly within each king's panel.
+Figure 31 shows clearly the tendency for the weight of the Gupta gold dinār to rise from one king to the next.
+This paper presents some evidence that this weight probably rose over time within each king's reign.
+This is not visible in the diagram because the coins, except for those of Candragupta III, are arranged more or less randomly within each king's panel.
 Why the Guptas did this has not yet been explained; indeed, no one has even made a serious attempt to explain it.
 The diagram and the data in Figure 30 also make a strong case for placing Candragupta III chronologically between Kumāragupta I and Skandagupta, since the average weight of his coins fits neatly between the averages for the latter kings.

-The reattribution also affects our view and understanding of hoards and collections.
-I discuss these one by one in what follows.
+The reattribution also affects our view and understanding of hoards and collections as discussed below.

-Kālīghāt Hoard: We see a most dramatic effect on the revised distribution of the Kālīghāt Hoard.
-As we know, this hoard consisted primarily of late Gupta and possibly post-Gupta coins.
-Nevertheless, according to the reconstruction of the hoard by Susmita Basu Majumdar, there were 13 coins of Candragupta II in the hoard.
-Out of 117 coins in the category which Majumdar "confirmed" as belonging to the hoard, this would be 11.11%, a high percentage for such an early king in a hoard of late coins.
-It turns out however that, of these thirteen coins, 4 coins belong to the Object group (2 of the Crescent variety and 2 of the Cakra variety) and should have been assigned to Candragupta III anyway.
-A further 7 coins belong to the Belted group!
-Thus 11 out of the 13 supposed coins of Candragupta II should actually be assigned to Candragupta III.
-Indeed, the presence of such a large number of Belted group coins in the hoard is further evidence that those coins were probably not issued by Candragupta II but rather by the later king, Candragupta III.
-I list the subject coins requiring reattribution in Figure
+Kālīghāt hoard.
+We see the most dramatic effect of the revised distribution on the Kālīghāt hoard.
+This hoard consisted primarily of late Gupta and possibly post-Gupta coins.
+According to the reconstruction of the hoard by Susmita Basu Majumdar, there were 13 coins of Candragupta II in the hoard.
+Out of 117 coins in the category which Majumdar 'confirmed' as belonging to the hoard, this would be 11.11%, a high percentage for such an early king in a hoard of late coins.
+It turns out however that, of these 13 coins, four coins belong to the Object group (two of the Crescent variety and two of the Cakra variety) and should have been assigned to Candragupta III.
+A further seven coins belong to the Belted group.
+Thus 11 out of the 13 supposed coins of Candragupta II should be assigned to Candragupta III.
+The presence of such a large number of Belted group coins in the hoard is further evidence that those coins were probably not issued by Candragupta II but by Candragupta III.
+I list the coins requiring reattribution in Figure 32, identifying them by the coin numbers in Majumdar's Table 2.
+The average weight of the 11 coins is 8.22 grams.
+Of this, the four coins from the Object Group had an average weight of 8.35 grams and the seven coins from the Belted Group had an average weight of 8.14 grams.